 Animation

-• Declarative motion utilities — Tailwind-subset classes (transition, duration-N, ease-*, delay-N) that tween a node whenever its style is swapped.
+• Transition utilities — Tailwind-subset classes (transition, duration-N, ease-*, delay-N) that tween a node whenever its style is swapped.

-• The imperative APIanimate(), spring() and cancelAnim() from @pocketjs/core/animation, for one-off tweens you kick off from code.
+• The imperative APIanimate(), spring() and cancelAnim() from @pocketjs/framework/animation, for one-off tweens you kick off from code.

-Both compile down to the same native machinery.
-You declare motion once in JS; the Rust core owns the tween from there.
+All three compile down to the same native machinery.
+You declare motion once; the Rust core owns every frame from there.

 How native animation works

 Tweens and springs tick in the Rust core once per vblank at a fixed dt = 1/60 s.
-That has two consequences worth internalizing:
+Two consequences:

 • Zero steady-state JS.
 After you call animate() (or a style swap starts a transition), JavaScript is not involved again until the tween ends.
 A 20-second drift costs exactly one FFI call to start — no per-frame requestAnimationFrame, no signal churn.